K2 Integrity

 K2 Integrity (formerly K2 Intelligence) is a financial crimes risk, compliance and advisory services firm.
 Founded in 2009 by Jeremy M. Kroll and Jules B. Kroll, the company is headquartered in New York City with international offices in London, England, Washington, D.C., Madrid, Spain, Geneva, Switzerland, Los Angeles, California, and Chicago, Illinois.
 In November 2020, K2 Intelligence rebranded to K2 Integrity.

 Clients and industries served include financial institutions, law firms, hedge fund firms, private equity firms, governmental agencies, and private and sovereign clients.

 As of 2020, the company employs a workforce of about 350 employees.

 History

 K2 Integrity office at Washington Square (foreground), located at 1050 Connecticut Avenue, N.W.

 Jules Kroll and his son, Jeremy Kroll, opened K2 Intelligence's first office in London in 2009.
 Shortly after, the company's headquarters moved to a New York City location in January 2010.
 By April, a second office had opened in Madrid.
 In early 2013, K2 Intelligence had a workforce of 120 employees.
-K2G Global Limited in Tel Aviv, Israel, was established as part of its Cyber Investigations and Defense Practice.